nicaudinet/nicaudinet.github.io/index.md

 Haskell, Nix and Linux.
 Functional programming is my favorite programming paradigm.

-I did my bachelor and master and masters at the [University of Bristol](https://www.bristol.ac.uk/) in Computer Science and Electronics.
+I did my bachelor and masters at the [University of Bristol](https://www.bristol.ac.uk/) in Computer Science and Electronics.
 I also completed a second masters at Chalmers in [Complex Adaptive Systems](https://www.chalmers.se/en/education/find-masters-programme/complex-adaptive-systems-msc/).